royasutton/omdl/README.md

 Setup
 -----

-In order to use [omdl], it must be first be installed to an OpenSCAD [library location] on your system.
+In order to use [omdl], it should be first be installed to the OpenSCAD [library location] on the development system.
 It can be copied manually, as described in the OpenSCAD documentation, or can be installed via [openscad-amu], the framework used to develop [omdl].
-If [openscad-amu] is used, the library documentation will be generated and added to an index of [installed libraries] for convenient design reference.
+If openscad-amu is used, the library documentation will be generated and added to a local index of installed libraries, next to the OpenSCAD local library location, for convenient design reference.

 Evaluation